twilight-wizard/nixmentors/Lab5-Storage/zfs.md

 There are two integral parts to this magical experience.
 You need to create the container for the ZFS filesystem.
 For this we will use a command called `zpool`.
-Secondly, will will use a command called `zfs` to make sub-systems within that container.
+Secondly, will will use a command called `ZFS` to make sub-systems within that container.

 ### Just nod you heads for right now, I'll go into it